Changing the narrative around employability for arts and humanities degrees

 All articles published on the welsh agenda are subject to IWA’s disclaimer.
 If you want to support our work tackling Wales’ key challenges, consider becoming a member.

-Cerith Rhys-Jones is Senior Manager of Public Affairs at the Open University in Wales
+Cerith Rhys-Jones is Senior Manager for External Affairs at The Open University in Wales.

 Dr Anna Plassart sits on the Steering Committee of History UK and is Senior Lecturer in History at The Open University.